hackman/HighAvailabilityWorkshop/README.md

                                                           |- MySQL private loating IP
     Public IP 2 --> lxc2 -> Nginx -> uWSGI(unix socket) --/

-Whay you don't see on the above graphs is corosync and pacemaker.
+What you don't see on the above diagrams is corosync and pacemaker.
 They are used to check the status of the nodes and take actions, in case one of the nodes dies.
 This includes, move the IP to another, online machine.
 Demote and promote master-slave resources.
+Also you have to know, that both HAproxy and ProxySQL have connections to all 3 instances of Redis and MySQL and they are responsible for directing the traffic to the correct backend server.

 So the tasks are:
 1. Setup Redis replication with master lxc1 and slaves lxc2 and lxc3